mingwho/valleyofthewind/README.md

-# valleyofthewind
+# Valley of the Wind

 This VR project is inspired by Nausicaa - Valley of the Wind.
-You will be be on a gliding journey to plant trees which create euphoric sounds across mountains and valley.
+It takes you on a gliding journey across mountains and valleys to plant seeds and create euphoric soundscape.

+Contributor: Grace Huang, Mateo Molina, Alejandra Trejo and Ming Hu